Dilbert66/esphome-dsckeybus/README.md

 ## Wiring Notes
 ### See DSC interface project for more info: https://github.com/taligentx/dscKeybusInterface

-* The DSC Keybus operates at ~12.6v, a pair of resistors per data line will bring this down to an appropriate voltage for both Arduino and esp8266.
+* esp8266: connect the DSC lines to GPIO pins that are normally low to avoid putting spurious data on the Keybus: GPIO5, GPIO4 and GPIO15.
-* Arduino: connect the DSC Yellow (Clock) line to a [hardware interrupt pin](https://www.arduino.cc/reference/en/language/functions/external-interrupts/attachinterrupt/) - for the Uno, these are pins 2 and 3.
-The DSC Green (Data) line can be connected to any of the remaining digital pins 2-12.
+* esp32: connect the DSC lines to GPIO pins that are normally low to avoid putting spurious data on the Keybus: GPIO22, GPIO21 and GPIO18.
-* esp8266: connect the DSC lines to GPIO pins that are normally low to avoid putting spurious data on the Keybus: D1 (GPIO5), D2 (GPIO4) and D8 (GPIO15).
+  Note: You can use a Wemos D1 Mini PRO (ESP32) with the same foot print as an original esp8266 based d1 mini.
+In that case use pins GPIO22,GPIO21 and GPIO5

 * Write access to the Keybus requires an NPN transistor and a resistor.
 Most small signal NPN transistors should be suitable.
-* If using an external power supply (such as the usb connector), ensure you still connect the ground to the DSC panel.
-For external power I recommend an adjustable LM2596 or MP1584EN buck converter module to convert the 12volts to 5v or 3.3 volt.
+* When powering the ESP from an external power supply such as USB (recommended) ensure you still connect the ground to the DSC panel.

 ## OTA updates
-In order to make OTA updates, connection switch in frontend must be switched to OFF since the DSC library is using interrupts.
+In order to make OTA updates with an ESP8266, the connection switch in frontend must be switched to OFF since the DSC library is using interrupts.
+This is not normally necessary with an ESP32.

 ## References
 * ESPHOME yaml and component structure based on code from https://github.com/Margriko/Paradox-ESPHome